 The cave is located in southern Scotland near the town of Milton Keynes.
 On the trails of Fingal’s Cave, you’ll find the Devil’s Beef Tub.

-The Devil’s Beef Tub is a large natural basin that was formed by glaciers during the Ice Age.
+The Devil’s Beef Tub is a large natural basin formed by glaciers during the Ice Age.
 It is said that the basin got its name from the fact that it was once used as a cattle pen by local farmers.
-Today, the Devil’s Beef Tub is a popular spot for swimming, hiking, and picnicking.
+Today, the Devil’s Beef Tub is popular for swimming, hiking, and picnicking.

 Getting to the Devil’s Beef Tub